david-w/d7-inventory-site/must_have_features.md

   - Customer usually orders by carton (2x Item C) but occasionally will order by exact quantity needed.
 (10,000 Item C)

   - Print orders rarely fill an even number of cartons.
-We usually end up with one smaller "short" carton.
+We usually end up with one smaller "short" cartons.

+  - Inventory quantities must not be negative, or at the very least have the "Sorry, this item is out of stock" replace the add to cart button on negative quantities.
+D6 site only disables the add to cart button when quantity is exactly 0.

 2. Inventory transactions.